-Latkes are traditionally served for Hanukkah because they are cooked in oil (to commemorate the vial of oil lasting for 8 days).
-However, since they are pareve when served without sour cream, they are also a perfect accompaniment to a beef or chicken entrée.
+Latkes are traditionally served for Hanukkah because they are cooked in oil (to commemorate the vial of oil lasting for eight days).
+However, since they are when served without sour cream, they are also a perfect accompaniment to a beef or chicken entrée.
 For an elegant appetizer, prepare as small rounds and top with sour cream and caviar.

 - Grate the raw potatoes using the large grating disk on a processor or the largest holes on a grater if doing it by hand.
 Place the grated potato in a colander, rinse with cold water.
 Set aside to drain.

 - Combine eggs, salt, pepper, and matzah meal or cracker meal in a 3-quart bowl.
 Mix thoroughly.

 - Change to the cutting blade on your processor.
 Add the onions to the work bowl.
 Pulse on and off 5 times.
 Add 1/4 of the grated potatoes to the onion and pulse on and off to make a coarse paste.
 Add to the egg mixture and stir to combine.

 - Add the drained potatoes to the bowl and mix thoroughly, using a large spoon or your hands.

 - Heat a large frying pan or large skillet for 20 seconds.
 Add enough oil to cover the pan to a depth of 1/4 inch and heat for an additional 10 seconds.
 Drop mounds of potato mixture into the pan.
 Fry on both sides until golden.
 Drain the fried latkes on a platter covered with crumpled paper towels.
 Serve with applesauce and sour cream.

 - Grated potatoes turn black when exposed to air.
 Rinsing the potatoes under running water washes away excess starch, the discoloring culprit.

 - Always grate the potatoes separately from the onions so that you don’t lose any of the flavorful onion juice when you drain the potatoes.